WELCOME TO MOTHERS' MILK BANK

 Paying for Your Order

 Our processing fee is $15.00 per 4-ounce bottle for hospitals and outpatient recipients and $9.50 per 2-ounce bottle for hospitals only.
 Shipping charges are additional.
 Not all insurance or Medi-Cal patients will be eligible for coverage or reimbursement.
-Each patient’s reimbursement or coverage will be determined on a case by case basis.
+Each patient’s reimbursement or coverage will be determined on a case-by-case basis.
 The Mothers’ Milk Bank will work with the family and physician to get reimbursement or coverage.
-It is expected that the family will pay for the milk if the insurance will not cover the cost.
+It is expected that the family will pay for the milk if the insurance does not cover the cost.
 Mothers’ Milk Bank is actively advocating for policies to ensure that all insurance companies cover donor milk for families who need it.
-To find out if your insurance covers this cost, call your provider.
+To find out if your insurance covers this cost, call your insurance provider.
 The Milk Bank will gladly offer extra support for this matter upon request.

 Donor Criteria and Approval